vsundar95/BeginnerRust/README.md

 We can create a string and put the contents of the file into the string.
 This is done using the `read_to_string` function as well as an `expect` trail.

+### Lesson 26 - Command Line Arguments
+Crate name : l26-command-line-arguments

+We can take in command line arguments from rust.
+This is similar to that of C/C++.
+First we need to add a package at the top: `use std::env`

+Now we use the command `env::args().collect()` to get the command line arguments and make them iterable.